youganglyu/youganglyu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a fourth-year PhD student at the [University of Amsterdam ](https://irlab.science.uva.nl/about/).
+I'm a PhD student at the [University of Amsterdam ](https://irlab.science.uva.nl/about/).
 I have been very fortunate to be advised by [Prof. Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/) and [Prof. Zhaochun Ren](https://renzhaochun.github.io/).

 My current research areas include large language model (LLM) alignment and  LLM-based agents for critical decision-making (legal, medical and finance tasks).